 Rectal prolapse isn’t common and is rarely a medical emergency, but surgery is needed to repair your fallen rectum.
-Colon and Rectal Surgeons of Greater Hartford is the largest colorectal surgery group in New England, and the experienced team offers comprehensive care for rectal prolapse, including advanced surgical repair at their offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+Colon and Rectal Surgeons of Greater Hartford is the largest colorectal surgery group in New England, and the experienced team offers comprehensive care for rectal prolapse, including advanced surgical repair at their offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 To schedule an evaluation, call the office nearest you.
 You can also request an appointment online.

 Rectal prolapse is a condition in which your rectum, the last segment of your large intestines, falls from its usual position and protrudes through your anus.
 Rectal prolapse can cause discomfort and embarrassment, but it’s rarely a medical emergency.